interrogator/buzz/docs/buzzword.md

 Then, you need to choose if you'd like to configure global settings via a `.env` file or command line options.
 If you want to use a `.env` file, copy `.env.example` to `.env`, and change settings as you like.
 Most importantly, make sure `BUZZWORD_CORPORA_FILE` is set to the path for your `corpora.json`.

-If a value isn't configured in `corpora.json`, the tool will look to `.env` or the provided command line options.
+If a value isn't configured in `corpora.json`, the tool will look to `.env`, or to the provided command line options, for global settings.

-Once these files are set up, you can start the tool with:
+Once your configuration files are set up, you can start the tool with:

 ```bash
 python -m buzz.word